 -Spend a day sightseeing in the noble ancient city of Mdina.

 There are many worthwhile attractions just outside of Valletta, including Mdina, some ancient temple complexes, and the village of Mosta with its famous St Mary's Church.
-There are also some wonderful family excursions to enjoy, to amusement parks like Popeye Village and Splash & Fun Water Park.
+There are also some wonderful family excursions to amusement parks like Popeye Village and Splash & Fun Water Park.

 Malta International Airport is located three miles (5km) southwest of the capital city of Valletta.
 It is an award-winning airport with great facilities.